Relativistic three-body effects in hierarchical triples: Introduction

 In this study, we derive the general case for arbitrary masses and orbital parameters, using a set of equations averaged over the inner orbit.
 We then focus on the specific case where the outer companion is much larger than the inner binary (e.g. a binary BH around a supermassive BH) and identify the specific cross terms that can influence the dynamical evolution of the inner binary.
 In much of the parameter space for secular hierarchical triples, 3BpN effects are subdominant to 2BpN effects and do not alter the evolution of the triple.

 In certain regions of parameter space, the magnitude of 3BpN terms can approach that of 2BpN terms and substantially change the evolution of the inner binary.
-At the quadrupole level, the 3BpN effects coherently modulate the amplitude of LK oscillations which can lead to a greater range in eccentricity.
+The 3BpN effects coherently modulate the amplitude of quadrupole LK oscillations which can lead to a greater range in eccentricity.
 In systems with initially moderate inclinations, the 3BpN terms can interact with the octupole terms and cause even larger eccentricity growth and significantly reduce merger times.

 The outline of this paper is as follows: In Sec.~\ref{sec:existing} we review the existing literature on relativistic cross terms in hierarchical triples.
 In Sec.~\ref{sec:methods} we present a derivation starting with the Einstein-Infeld-Hoffman equations for three bodies.
-We then conduct a multiple-scale analysis of the Lagrange planetary equations to compute secular effects through 1pN-quadrupole order.
+We then conduct a multiple-scale analysis of the Lagrange planetary equations to compute secular effects through 1pN-octupole order.
 The derived 3BpN cross terms are presented in App.~\ref{app:details}.
-We provide a \texttt{Mathematica} notebook upon request that contains a complete derivation.
+We provide a \textit{Mathematica} notebook upon request that contains a complete derivation.
 In Sec.~\ref{sec:dominant}, we discuss general features of the 3BpN effects and estimate where in parameter space their effects may be important.
-In Sec.~\ref{sec:casestudy} we present examples of systems where the LK resonance is significantly altered by 3BpN effects at the quadrupole-level of approximation.
+In Sec.~\ref{sec:casestudy} we present examples of systems where the quadrupole LK resonance is significantly altered by 3BpN effects.
 In Sec.~\ref{sec:population} we analyze a population of hierarchical triples including octupole terms and gravitational-wave emission to identify systematic 3BpN effects that impact a population of LK-driven mergers around a SMBH.